Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Introduction

 \section{Introduction}

 The generalized Nash equilibrium problem constitutes a fundamental class of noncooperative games with applications in economics~\cite{Debreu54}, transport systems~\cite{Beckmann56} and electricity markets~\cite{Anderson13}.
-The differentiating feature of GNEPs compared to classical games in strategic form is the flexibility to model dependencies among the strategy spaces of players, that is, the individual strategy space of every player depends on the strategies chosen by the rival players.
+The differentiating feature of GNEPs compared to classical games is the flexibility to model dependencies among the strategy spaces of players, that is, the individual strategy space of every player depends on the strategies chosen by the rival players.
 Examples in which this aspect is crucial appear for instance in market games where discrete goods are traded and the buyers have hard spending budgets: effectively, the strategy space of a buyer depends on the market price (set by the seller) as only those bundles of goods remain affordable that fit into the budget.
 Other examples appear in transportation systems, where joint capacities (e.g. road-, production- or storage capacity) constrain the strategy space of a player.
 For further applications of the GNEP and an overview of the general theory, we refer to the excellent survey articles of Facchinei and Kanzow~\cite{FacchineiK10} and Fischer et al.~\cite{FISCHER2014}.

-While the GNEP is a research topic with constantly increasing interest, the majority of work is concerned with continuous and convex GNEPs, i.e., instances of the GNEP where the strategy sets of players are convex or at least connected and the cost functions are continuous.
+While the GNEP is a research topic with constantly increasing interest, the majority of work is concerned with the continuous and convex GNEP, i.e., instances of the GNEP where the strategy sets of players are convex and the cost functions are at least continuous with regard to all players' strategy choices and often convex in the own strategy choice.
 Our focus in this paper is to derive insights into non-convex or discrete GNEPs including GNEPs with mixed-integer variables.
-As main approach, we will reformulate a non-convex GNEP via a convexification technique and then identify subclasses of the GNEP which can be solved by standard optimization problems or be reformulated via more structured convexified GNEPs.
+As main approach, we will reformulate a non-convex GNEP via a convexification technique and then identify expressive subclasses of GNEPs which can then be solved by standard optimization problems or be reformulated via more structured convexified GNEPs.